python/cpython/Doc/library/urllib.parse.rst

    (text or bytes) as *urlstring*, except that the default value ``''`` is always allowed, and is automatically converted to ``b''`` if appropriate.

-   If the *allow_fragments* argument is false, fragment identifiers are not recognized.
+   If the *allow_fragments* argument is a falsey value, fragment identifiers are not recognized.
 Instead, they are parsed as part of the path, parameters or query component, and :attr:`fragment` is set to the empty string in the return value.